 What is Stormwater?

 Stormwater is exactly what it sounds like.
 When it rains, or when snow melts, water that is not soaked into the ground may run off lawns or pavement and go directly into a storm drain, and then straight into a nearby river or creek.
 Fort Wayne's Stormwater Utility is responsible for managing both stormwater quality and quantity and has been mandated by federal and state regulators to reduce the amount of pollution reaching the rivers.
-Pollution prevention involves a number of projects within City Utilities, including those outlined in the Long Term Control Plan, the associated Consent Decree and the Stormwater Quality Management Plan.
+Pollution prevention involves a number of projects within City Utilities, including those outlined in the Long Term Control Plan for Combined Sewer Overflows, the associated Consent Decree and the Stormwater Quality Management Plan.

 Who Manages the Stormwater?